-The number of Egyptian pilgrims killed in the Mecca stampede has risen to 146, the Egyptian foreign ministry said on Monday.
+The number of Egyptian pilgrims killed in the recent Mecca stampede has increased to 148 , Egypt's Minister of Religious Endowment Mokhtar Gomaa announced on Tuesday.

-Almost two million pilgrims took part in the stoning ritual this year, with an estimated 62,000 Egyptians performing hajj in 2015
+Almost two million pilgrims took part in the stoning ritual this year, with an estimated 62,000 Egyptians performing the hajj in 2015.